 I struck out with wordlists, the fastest option.
-This is a good thing for public wordlists, as I didn’t use a weak password.
+This is good for public wordlists, as I didn’t use a weak password.
 Unfortunately, the custom wordlist I crafted by hand (nearly 1,000 lines) was also a bust.

 I also kept exclusively in Hashcat.
 If I were to try this again, I would try to use John the Ripper more.
 John can run with a wordlist, just as Hashcat, using the “–wordlist” parameter.
 It would look something like this:

 john --wordlist=rockyou.txt dbpasshash.txt

 Cracking KeyPass Password with John The Ripper by Miloserdov also shows commands to iterate passwords by length.
 You can also specify CPU or GPU.
-I’ll have to play around with this to try to limit the scope.
+I’ll have to play around with this to limit the scope.
 Masking and iteration would be the next step to try.

 After that, I’ll have to decide whether I want to attempt to brute force this thing, either with my existing hardware or put something together to start plowing away.
 I am reminded of advice that keeps coming up with brute forcing, though:

 I suggest not wasting your time.

 As mentioned in Is KeePass Safe to Use?, there was mention of Part 1* and Part 2* of case studies by harmj0y.
 They go into way more depth on the security efficacy of KeePass through practical means.
 Fantastic stuff.